 How to Lower Your Electric Bill

 Switch to CFL or LED light bulbs.
-Yes, they really do save you money and they last a lot longer.
-I’ve found that Home Depot has good quality CFLs that are fairly inexpensive when purchased in bulk.
+Yes, they save you money and last a lot longer.
+I’ve found that Amazon has good quality CFLs that are inexpensive when purchased in bulk.
 We have very good luck with these.

 Hang it Up